There are those travellers who want to take a bicycle along

 have been banned on roads, footpaths, shared paths and

 Further information is available from your state or

 territory Road Traffic Authority or Transport Authority.

-Where can I get a motorized bike?
+Where can I get an

 The Electric Bicycle Co P/L of Cheltenham, Victoria,

-Fuel powered bicycles, including folding models, are also
+Electric bicycles, including folding models, are also

 available from Rotary Bicycles Australia who have